ouhammmourachid/bumpversion-action/README.md

 - `ssh-private-key` (required): The SSH private key to use for the git push.
 - `branch` (required): The branch to push the changes to.
 Default is 'main'.
 - `github-token` (required): The GitHub token used for authentication.
 This should be a secret.
+- `release-title` (not required): A title to be the base for the realase like `Release v2.3` etc default value is `''`.
+- `generate-notes` (not required): true if you want to generate notes automatically , false other wise default value is `true`.

 ## Outputs